mikecroucher/awesome-MATLAB/README.md

 * [Raspberry Pi Support from MATLAB](http://uk.mathworks.com/hardware-support/raspberry-pi-matlab.html) - Acquire sensor and image data from your connected Raspberry Pi.
 * [Rasperry Pi IO Support for Octave](http://github.com/octave-de/octave-rpi-gpio) - Control Rasperry Pi GPIO Port from Octave.

-## High Performance Computing in MATLAB

-* [MATLAB on the NVIDIA GPU Cloud](https://ngc.nvidia.com/catalog/containers/partners:matlab) - Running MATLAB on the NVIDIA GPU Cloud.
-* [Parallel Computing Toolbox](https://uk.mathworks.com/products/parallel-computing.html) - Mathworks Toolbox.
-Provides support for various parallel programming paradigms to scale MATLAB to 1000s of CPU cores and GPUs.
-Also helps make maximum use of your laptop if that's the only hardware you have.

 ## Image Processing and Computer Vision

 * [Computer Vision System Toolbox](http://uk.mathworks.com/products/computer-vision/) - The official computer vision toolbox from MathWorks.